brehaut/picoparse/README.markdown

    terminating parser matches.
  * `picoparse.sep` Matches a parser zero or more times, with a separator being matched between each pair.
- * `picoparse.sep` Matches a parser one or more times, with a separator being matched between each pair.
+ * `picoparse.sep1` Matches a parser one or more times, with a separator being matched between each pair.
- * `picoparse.optional` Matches zero or one of parser.
+ * `picoparse.optional` Matches a parser zero or one times.
  * `picoparse.text.whitespace` Match zero or more whitespace characters
  * `picoparse.text.whitespace1` Match one or more whitespace characters